FScholsen/flist-ui/README.md

 - Install lerna: `npm install -D lerna`

-  It will add lerna as dev dependency.
+  It will add Lerna as dev dependency.

 - Create a new lerna monorepo: `npx lerna init`